emissary-ingress/emissary/docs/reference/configuration.md

 - Be careful of mapping collisions.

     If two different developers try to map `/user/` to something, this can lead to unexpected behavior.
 Ambassador's canary-deployment logic means that it's more likely that traffic will be split between them than that it will throw an error -- again, the diagnostic service can help you here.

+**Note:** Unless specified, mapping attributes cannot be applied to any other resource type.